 Thank you for visiting the resource library!

 Below you will find a variety of my most frequently recommended books, videos, websites and other related content, which I deem of high value and importance.
 I am constantly exploring new material and will update this page whenever I come across any excellent new content, so please check back from time to time.
-Clicking on the any of the book images will take you directly to Amazon.com where they may be purchased.*
+Clicking on the any of the book images will take you directly to Amazon.com where they may be purchased.
+As an Amazon affiliate member, any book or other item you may purchase by accessing Amazon through any of the links below (throughout this page and website in general) will pay me a small percentage of those items sold at no cost to you.
+See the disclosure at the bottom of this page for more details.

 New Additions (updated October 16, 2019):